 With Google updates like Panda happening more frequently, it is essential that website owners and content creators stop creating content specifically for SEO and instead focus on the ultimate goal of a piece of content, meeting the user’s contextual expectation to help them complete a task.

 This is a massive shift that will be difficult for many to grasp but is vital to creating content users love and that Google will reward.

 Content hierarchy is defined as a piece of content’s visual and contextual structure.

 The lack of a scannable/optimized content hierarchy is one of the most significant issues when doing website content audits.

 Content comes in all different types and thus is consumed differently than most think.
 In the book Don’t Make Me Think, one of the most important takeaways about user behavior is that users don’t read content; they scan it – which makes page content structure, hierarchy, and visuals vitally important.
 Don’t believe us?

-- Chartbeat analyzed Slate and other websites and found that most visitors scroll through about only 50-60% of an article page.
+- Chartbeat analyzed Slate and other websites and found that most visitors scroll through only 50-60% of an article page.

-- Jakob Nielsen’s eye-tracking study indicated that less than 20% of the text content is actually read on an average web page.
+- Jakob Nielsen’s eye-tracking study indicated that less than 20% of the text content is read on an average web page.

 - In another usability test, Nielsen tested different wording styles for a website.
 Concise, scannable, and objective copyrighting resulted in 124% better usability.